nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 The `has` trap for `proxy` checks to see if `key` is `"value"` returns `false` if so.
 Otherwise, the default behavior is used via a call to the `Reflect.has()` method.
 As a result, the `in` operator returns `false` for the `value` property even though `value` actually exists on the target.
 The other properties, `name` and `toString`, correctly return `true` when used with the `in` operator.

-### Preventing Property Deletion with the `deleteProperty` Trap
+## Preventing Property Deletion with the `deleteProperty` Trap

-The `delete` operator removes a property from an object and returns `true` when successfull and `false` when unsuccessful.
-In strict mode, `delete` throws an error when you attempt to delete a nonconfigurable property (`delete` simply returns `false` is nonstrict mode).
+The `delete` operator removes a property from an object and returns `true` when successful and `false` when unsuccessful.
+In strict mode, `delete` throws an error when you attempt to delete a nonconfigurable property; in nonstrict mode, `delete` simply returns `false`.
 Here's an example:

 ```js
 let target = {